sveken/Discord2HTTP/README.md

 ## Hosting

 ### Release Binaries.
 [Download the latest release](https://github.com/sveken/Discord2HTTP/releases) for the platform you want.

 For windows and linux hosts there is an example start scripts under /scripts directory in this repo that can be edited with the required values and used for easy startup if you don't want to use docker.

+Download the script for your platform, edit the required values while removing the ones that are not required.
+Run the script in the same folder as the release binary.
+Note if you are running on arm you will need to change the binary name in the script.

 ### Docker Compose